All Products

 integer

-The PID of the first query among queries that have the same primary key value in an aggregation period.
+The process ID of the query service for the first query with the same primary key in an aggregation period.

 application_name